 In addition, we distributed a set of postcard sized cards, and we were able to insert a request for information in the Town Council Newsletter that went to most local households.
 There were posts on both the Mendip District Council and Town Council websites.
-We received around 60 ‘Expressions of Interest’ and over 100 comments by email and telephone, and we have continued to accept comments whenever they arrive.
+We received around 60 ‘Expressions of Interest’ and over 100 comments by email and telephone.
 We also took account of the 267 comments that were posted on the Glastonbury My Town website.

-- Re-developing the Baily’s Buildings and bringing them back into use for the community, enterprise and educational groups
+- Re-developing the Baily’s Buildings for business uses with community and educational spaces

 - Repurposing the Beckery Resource Centre into the Glastonbury Enterprise & Innovation Hub